FriendsOfTerraform/modules/aws/roles-anywhere/README.md

 # IAM Roles Anywhere Module

-This module will build and configure an [AWS IAM Roles Anywhere][iam-roles-anywhere] by managing multiple trust anchors and profiles
+This module will build and configure [AWS IAM Roles Anywhere][iam-roles-anywhere] by managing multiple trust anchors and profiles

 **This repository is a READ-ONLY sub-tree split**.
 See https://github.com/FriendsOfTerraform/modules to create issues or submit pull requests.